llmrisks/llmrisks.github.io/src/content/post/week11.md

   <td colspan=1 align="center"><b></b></td>
 </table>

-Finally, a discussion on the questions: Is it really harmful or risky to not have watermarks?
-Why or why not?
-What are the risks?

 The class talked more about if it is misinformation, does it matter if its AI-generated or not?
 What is more important is that it should be marked as misinformation, not that if it is AI generated or human crafted.

-But are there cases where we actually care about watermarks?
+Are there cases where we actually care about watermarks?
 And one case is where an AI tool writes a book and publishes it.
 Maybe the problem is volume of the text generated more than the content.
 This causes a loss to human creators and poses unbeatable competition in terms of speed.
 The detection is more about the volume than it is about the use of it in one instance.

-# Wednsday, November 8
+# Wednesday, November 8: Watermarking Diffusion Models

-### Watermarking

 <table>
     <tr>